aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_me_ws/follow_me_launcher/README.md

 The AWS DeepRacer device comes with all the pre-requisite packages and libraries installed to run the Follow Me sample project.
 More details about pre installed set of packages and libraries on the DeepRacer, and installing required build systems can be found in the [Getting Started](https://github.com/awsdeepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer Opensource page.
 Follow Me sample project requires the AWS DeepRacer application to be installed on the device as it leverages most of the packages from the core application.

 The following are the additional software and hardware requirements to get the Follow Me sample project to work on the AWS DeepRacer device.

 1. **Download and Optimize the object detection model:** Follow the [instructions](https://github.com/awsdeepracer/aws-deepracer-follow-me-sample-project/blob/main/download-and-convert-object-detection-model.md) to download and optimize the object detection model and copy it to the required location on the AWS DeepRacer device.

+1. **Calibrate the AWS DeepRacer (optional):** Follow the [instructions](https://docs.aws.amazon.com/deepracer/latest/developerguide/deepracer-calibrate-vehicle.html) to calibrate the mechanics of your AWS DeepRacer Vehicle.
+This should be done so that the vehicle performance is optimal and it behaves as expected.

 1. **Setup Intel Neural Compute Stick 2 (optional):** The object_detection_node provides functionality to offload the inference to a Intel Neural Compute Stick 2 connected to the AWS DeepRacer device.
 This is an optional setting that is provided to enhance the inference performance of the object detection model.
 More details about running Inference on the Movidius NCS (Neural Compute Stick) with OpenVINO™ toolkit can be found here: https://www.youtube.com/watch?v=XPvMrGobe7I